sqlmapproject/sqlmap/Usage.md

         --union-char=UCHAR  Character to use for bruteforcing number of columns --dns-domain=DNAME  Domain name used for DNS exfiltration attack

       Fingerprint:
         -f, --fingerprint   Perform an extensive DBMS version fingerprint

       Enumeration:
         These options can be used to enumerate the back-end database management system information, structure and data contained in the tables.
 Moreover you can run your own SQL statements

         -b, --banner        Retrieve DBMS banner
         --current-user      Retrieve DBMS current user
         --current-db        Retrieve DBMS current database
+        --hostname          Retrieve DBMS server hostname
         --is-dba            Detect if the DBMS current user is DBA --users             Enumerate DBMS users
         --passwords         Enumerate DBMS users password hashes